B1129E5/PlaygroundForGeeks/ESC/README.md

 The goal of this document is to give an "How to" for :
 - The collect
 - The Excel file generation
-- The explanation on how to analyze some security information collected by the script.
+- The explanation on how to analyze some security information collected by the script

+**There will be no more update for the script.**

 ## How to collect
 To run the script :